blipWo/My-Porto/README.md

 # My-Porto
-This is my first portfolio website built with HTML, CSS, JS, and Bootstrap.
+This is my first portfolio website built with HTML, CSS, and Bootstrap.

 🔗 Live demo: https://blipwo.github.io/My-Porto